Predicting the single-site and multi-site event discrimination power of dual-phase time projection chambers: Detector model and resolution predictions

 \subsection{Detector model}

-The detector model, as illustrated in Fig.~\ref{fig:setup}, is simplified to capture the essential features of a generic dual-phase TPC.
-The electroluminescence region is modeled as a 1 cm xenon gas layer above the liquid–gas interface, where the electric field is assumed to be perfectly perpendicular to the liquid surface.
+The detector model, as illustrated in Fig.~\ref{fig:setup}, is simplified to capture the essential features of a dual-phase xenon TPC.
+The electroluminescence region is modeled as a 1~cm xenon gas layer above a liquid–gas interface, where the electric field is assumed to be perfectly perpendicular to the liquid surface.
 With this approximation, electroluminescence photons excited by extracted electrons at a certain $x-y$ location are produced uniformly along the vertical drift paths in this gap.
-Our model omits physical TPC electrodes, which generate the TPC drift field but may introduce field non-uniformities near the grid wires and cause shadowing effect in the light distribution.
-An array of photonsensors is placed 2 cm above the liquid surface to create a 1 cm separation between the upper end of photon tracks and the nearest sensor.
-This light source-sensor separation is smaller than those used in large TPCs, but is chosen to allow the studies of small sensors with the same TPC configuration; the effects of the sensor separation is discussed in Sec.~\ref{sec:optimize} and a study using the LUX detector geometry can be found in Appendix~\ref{sec:lux}.
-Each sensor is assumed to be circular in shape~\footnote{SiPMs are often fabricated in square shapes, which can be modeled using the same method as described in this section; we model all sensors in the same shape to directly compare their performances. } in a hexagonal close-packed configuration, yielding a photocathode fill factor of $\sim$91\%.
+Our model omits physical TPC electrodes, which generate the TPC drift field but may introduce field non-uniformities near the grid surfaces and cause shadowing effect in the light distribution.
+An array of photonsensors is placed 2~cm above the liquid surface to create a 1~cm separation between the upper end of photon tracks and the nearest sensor.
+This light source-sensor separation is smaller than those used in large TPCs, but is chosen to allow the studies of small sensors with the same TPC configuration; the effects of the sensor separation are discussed in Secs.~\ref{sec:lux} and \ref{sec:optimize}.
+Each sensor is assumed to be circular in shape~\footnote{SiPMs are often fabricated in square shapes, which can be modeled using the same method as described in this work; we model all sensors in the same shape to directly compare their performances. } in a hexagonal close-packed configuration, yielding a photocathode fill factor of $\sim$91\%.
 The sensor array is assumed to be sufficiently large to capture essentially all photons that could be collected, simulating the scenario of near-center events in a large TPC.
-While partial photon collection at detector edges could be implemented via detailed geometry, such effects are not considered in this theoretical study.
-In practice, Fresnel reflections at large incident angles, combined with the small vertical separation between light source and sensor, limits the acceptance of photons from large radial distances.
-We determine that a 40 cm array is adequate for studies where photons are emitted from the center.
-Studies requiring light production far away from the center use larger detector and sensor sizes accordingly.
+While partial photon collection at detector edges could be implemented for a specific TPC geometry, such effects are not considered in this theoretical study.
+In practice, significant Fresnel reflections at large incident angles, combined with the small vertical separation between light source and sensor, limits the acceptance of photons from large radial distances.
+When photons are emitted from the center of the TPC, a 40~cm sensor array is able to capture virtually all detectable photons.
+Studies requiring light production far away from the center use larger detector sizes accordingly.